 It's been nearly a month since the scandal with Cambridge Analytica was revealed, where the company collected information from millions of Facebook users.
 The data was used during Donald Trump's election campaign to determine the outcome.

 Facebook CEO Mark Zuckerberg will testify before the US Congress today to answer questions from lawmakers about the Cambridge Analytica scandal.
-He repeatedly apologizes for the scandal and promises more tools for transparency to the users of the largest social network…
+He repeatedly apologizes for the scandal and promises more for transparency to the users of the largest social network…